tonysyu/scrappyr-app/README.rst

 scrappyr
 ========

-A simple app for managing scraps of information
+A simple app for managing scraps of information.
+This app was created using the `Cookiecutter Django`_ template.
+See `installation instructions`_ for how to setup your development environment.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/